Fiction

 4 &5.
 Sea-Blue Alatar and Pallando(Blue Wizards)

-Two of the five Maiar who were sent by Valar were wearing blue clothes.
-These two Maiar named Alatar and Pallando, were known as Blue Wizards.
-They went to the east and never returned again.
+Two of the five Maiar who were sent by the Valar were wearing blue clothes.
+These two Maiar, named Alatar and Pallando, were known as the Blue Wizards.
+They went to the east and never returned.

-This is the end of Silmarillion stories and the creation myths covered by J.R.R.
-Tolkien related to Middle Earth.
-In my following post, I plan to cover the races who were living on Middle Earth and their connection with each other in more detail.
+This is the end of the Silmarillion stories and the creation myths covered by J.R.R.
+Tolkien related to Middle-earth.
+In my following post, I plan to cover the races that lived in Middle-earth and their connections with each other in more detail.
 Thank you for reading!
 See you in my next post.